NeuroTechX/ntx_slack_archive/eegdata.md

  >That looks interesting. alexandre.barachant do you have plans to include concentration and mellow?
 I could reimplement the algorithm in 'My Virtual Dream' which uses relative alpha and gamma waves to detect changes in calmness and concentration.

+8/17/2017 2:06 AM

+ **fred-simard** :

+ >psoulos I believe they use Beta and Alpha Rythm